MASPOB: Bandit-Based Prompt Optimization for Multi-Agent Systems with Graph Neural Networks: Related Work

 \section{Related Work}

 \textbf{Prompt Optimization.} Prompt optimization has evolved from manual, heuristic prompt engineering to automated optimization methods.
 Prior work has shown that prompting strategies such as Chain-of-Thought (CoT)~\cite{wei2022chain}, Tree-of-Thoughts (ToT)~\cite{yao2023tree}, ReAct~\cite{yao2023reactsynergizingreasoningacting}, and Self-Consistency~\cite{wang2023selfconsistencyimproveschainthought} can substantially improve the reasoning capability of large language models (LLMs).
 To reduce human effort, a growing body of work studies automated prompt optimization.
 Early methods such as APE~\cite{zhou2022large} and OPRO~\cite{yang2023large} use LLMs as optimizers.
 Later approaches explored evolutionary search (e.g., PromptBreeder~\cite{fernando2023promptbreeder}, EvoPrompt~\cite{guo2023connecting}), gradient-inspired or gradient-based methods (e.g., TextGrad~\cite{yuksekgonul2024textgrad}, ProTeGi~\cite{pryzant2023automatic}), as well as edit-based search~\cite{prasad2023grips} and reinforcement learning~\cite{deng2022rlprompt} for discrete prompt tuning.
+Beyond text-only LLMs, related optimization objectives have also been explored in multimodal settings, where stabilizing vision--language representations can improve zero-shot adversarial robustness~\cite{dong2025stabilizing}.

 Most of these methods target single-agent settings.
 For multi-stage pipelines, MIPRO~\cite{opsahl2024optimizing}, built on the DSPy framework~\cite{khattab2023dspy}, performs multi-stage optimization of instructions and few-shot demonstrations via Bayesian optimization over modular programs.
 Since an MAS can be viewed as a computation graph of LLM calls, MIPRO is a strong and natural baseline.
 However, generic multi-stage optimizers are often challenged by topology-induced dependencies in MAS: small changes to upstream prompts can shift the input distribution of downstream agents, leading to cascading effects and a non-stationary optimization landscape.